-working group will develop its own workplan, after the training, which will be included in their TORs.
-The working groups will be the main actors of this project component with respect to reviewing the existing national institutional capacities and regulations (component 3) and new POPs inventories.
-International experts will conduct the training, which will address the following: •Procedures for gathering new POPs-related information; Conducting new POPs inventories of trade, use, stocks and contaminated sites according to new POPs guidelines; Assessing the national institutional and policy framework; Assessing the current national level of public awareness on new POPs; Assessing socio-economic implications of new POPs utilization, elimination and reduction; Obligations under the SC with respect to new POPs management.
-Activity 2.2.2.
-Conduct new POPs inventories The working groups will gather relevant baseline on the following inventories and assessments of new POPs: Annex A POPs pesticides (production, distribution, use, import and export of new POPs, and types and stockpiles of new POPs); Annex A industrial chemicals (production, distribution, use, import and export of new POPs, and types and quantities of articles containing new POPs (especially e-waste products)); Annex B chemicals (production, distribution, use, import and export of new POPs); Annex C chemicals; Stockpiles, contaminated sites and wastes; Requirements for exemptions; Monitoring and environmental and human health impacts; Awareness and education; Relevant activities of non-governmental stakeholders; Overview of technical infrastructure; Threats to public health and environmental quality and social implications; System for the assessment and listing of new chemicals; The inventories and assessments will focus on •The review and update all existing national rules and regulations in the field of the new POPs and related waste management; •The review and update of the list of existing national rules and regulations, as provided in the initial NIP; •The gap analysis of the reviewed and updated existing legislation in correspondence to its implementation under the Stockholm Convention; •The review of the institutional linkages of relevant stakeholders, organizations and other institutions working on POPs issues and their future linkages to new POPs issues, including research and development;
+- Procedures for gathering new POPs-related information; - Conducting new POPs inventories of trade, use, stocks and contaminated sites according to new POPs guidelines; - Assessing the national institutional and policy framework; - Assessing the current national level of public awareness on new POPs; - Assessing socio-economic implications of new POPs utilization, elimination and reduction; - Obligations under the SC with respect to new POPs management.

+Activities 2.2.2.
+Conduct new POPs inventories

+The working groups will gather relevant baseline on the following inventories and assessments of new POPs:

+- Annex A POPs pesticides (production, distribution, use, import and export of new POPs, and types and stockpiles of new POPs); - Annex A industrial chemicals (production, distribution, use, import and export of new POPs, and types and quantities of articles containing new POPs (especially e-waste products)); - Annex B chemicals (production, distribution, use, import and export of new POPs); - · Releases of Annex C chemicals; - · Stockpiles, contaminated sites and wastes; - Requirements for exemptions; - Monitoring and environmental and human health impacts; - Awareness and education; - Relevant activities of non-governmental stakeholders; - Overview of technical infrastructure; - Threats to public health and environmental quality and social implications; - System for the assessment and listing of new chemicals; - System for the assessment and regulation of chemicals already in the market.